-In April 2017, the Company was notified of a contractual dispute between Vital Care and a third-party payer and as a result, during the three months ended March 31, 2017, the Company increased its estimated revenue allowances, reducing revenue by \$2.1 million related to 2016 sales and \$0.7 million related to 2017 sales to reflect the lower reimbursement that would be obtained if the claims were ultimately required to be treated as out-of-network.
-In July 2017, the dispute was resolved and the negotiated reimbursement resulted in the Company's ability to initially reduce its estimated sales allowances by \$1.4 million which resulted in additional revenue in the second quarter of 2017 related to sales which originated primarily in 2016.
-As a result of the continuing evaluation and assessment of these expected payments, the Company's estimates for expected payments could change.
-Other than this adjustment the other adjustments recorded during 2017 related to our estimation under ASC 954-605, Health Care Entities - Revenue Recognition were not significant.
+In April 2017, we were notified of a contractual dispute between Vital Care and a third-party payer and as a result, during the three months ended March 31, 2017, we increased our estimated revenue allowances, reducing revenue by \$2.1 million related to 2016 sales and \$0.7 million related to 2017 sales to reflect the lower reimbursement that would be obtained if the claims were ultimately required to be treated as out-of-network.
+In July 2017, the dispute was resolved and the negotiated reimbursement resulted in our ability to initially reduce our estimated sales allowances by \$1.4 million which resulted in additional revenue in the second quarter of 2017 related to sales which originated primarily in 2016.